AM Haczyk M8 - magnetic accessories

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- With the option for customized forming and personalized design, these magnets can be produced in numerous shapes and sizes, greatly improving engineering flexibility,
+- With the option for tailored forming and targeted design, these magnets can be produced in numerous shapes and sizes, greatly improving application potential,

-- Important function in new technology industries – they serve a purpose in data storage devices, electromechanical systems, diagnostic apparatus or even sophisticated instruments,
+- Wide application in cutting-edge sectors – they serve a purpose in data storage devices, electromechanical systems, clinical machines as well as technologically developed systems,

 - Compactness – despite their small size, they generate strong force, making them ideal for precision applications